Skip to content

 Success Criteria:

-• Each service has only permissions it needs
+• Each service has only the permissions it needs, expressed as explicit verb/resource lists

-• No service has more database access than required
+• No service has more database access than required, and the Payment service does not share a database role with Order

-• “Identity and Data Security for Web Development” - Jonathan LeBlanc.
-Practical guide to implementing authentication.
+• “Identity and Data Security for Web Development” — Jonathan LeBlanc.
+A practical, code-first guide to implementing authentication and authorization in real systems.

-• NIST SP 800-63 - Digital Identity Guidelines.
-The authoritative standard for authentication assurance levels.
+• NIST SP 800-63 — Digital Identity Guidelines.
+The authoritative standard for authentication assurance levels and the source of the “long passphrase, no mandatory rotation” guidance now adopted across the industry.

-Before moving on, verify you can answer these:
+Before moving on, verify you can answer these from memory rather than by scrolling back:

-• Can you explain the difference between authentication (who are you?) and authorization (what can you do?)?
+• Can you explain the difference between authentication (who are you?) and authorization (what can you do?) in one sentence each?

-• Can you describe the three authentication factors and why MFA combining them is stronger?
+• Can you describe the three authentication factor categories and explain why MFA combining them is mathematically stronger than any one of them alone?

-• Can you implement the principle of least privilege (default deny, scope narrowly, time-bound)?
+• Can you implement the principle of least privilege across its four layers (default deny, scope narrowly, time-bound, separate concerns)?

-• Do you understand JWT structure and why short-lived tokens limit exposure?
+• Do you understand JWT structure and why short-lived tokens limit exposure even when stolen?

-• Can you explain OAuth 2.0 / OIDC flows and when to use them?
+• Can you explain OAuth 2.0 and OIDC flows, and specifically why the auth-code-then-tokens two-step exists?

-• Do you understand Kubernetes ServiceAccounts and when to disable automountServiceAccountToken?
+• Do you understand Kubernetes ServiceAccounts well enough to know when to disable automountServiceAccountToken and when to leave it on?

 Module 4.4: Secure by Default — Building security into systems from the start, not bolting it on later.